dfinity/portal/docs/developer-docs/setup/manage-canisters.md

 To reinstall a canister:

-1. Open a new terminal and navigate to your project directory.
+- #### Step 1:  Open a new terminal and navigate to your project directory.

-2. Start the local canister execution environment, if necessary.
+- #### Step 2:  Start the local canister execution environment, if necessary.

     In most cases, this step is only necessary if you are running the canisters locally.

     If you were registering canisters to run on a remote execution environment, e.g. the IC blockchain, you would include the `--network` command-line option to perform tasks on the environment specified under this parameter.

-3. Verify you have canister identifiers for all of the canisters you want to re-deploy.
+- #### Step 3:  Verify you have canister identifiers for all of the canisters you want to re-deploy.

-4. Re-deploy all of the canisters by running the following command for every canister:
+- #### Step 4:  Re-deploy all of the canisters by running the following command for every canister:

         dfx canister install <canister id or name> --mode reinstall